CMAP-REPOS/ONTO2050-indicators/educational-attainment/readme.md

 # [Educational Attainment by Race and Ethnicity](https://www.cmap.illinois.gov/2050/indicators/educational-attainment#IGperspective)

 As a kindred indicator, ON TO 2050 will also track the proportion of residents in the Chicago region who are age 25 and older holding an associate’s degree or higher by race and ethnicity.
 Disparate outcomes exist across races and ethnicities in educational attainment.
-Black and Hispanic residents have educational attainment rates lower than the regional average and significantly lower than Asian and white residents.
+Black and Hispanic residents have educational attainment rates lower than the regional average and significantly lower than Asian and White residents.

 ### educational-attainment-race-ethnicity.csv